 If you’ve ever been catfished, you’re only too aware of the frustration that comes with it.
 The time and effort that goes into arriving on that first date only to realize it was all a lie.

 Call me an optimist but I don’t believe these people are setting out to deceive anyone like this.
 That’s something to keep in mind when learning how to write a good Tinder bio.
 All it can take is a series of slight embellishments or omissions to completely mislead her.

-Sure, they might help you get to that first date but at what cost?
+Sure, they might help you get to that first date or a good start to a Tinder conversation but at what cost?
 Instead, just be honest about who you are.
 Intentionally or otherwise, misleading women into dating you isn’t going to yield great results.